rfgzuid/Capstone/README.md

 - `settings.py`: all hyperparameters for the environment wrappers and agents can be changed.

-- `ddpg.py and the ddqn.py`: the neural network architectures and updater steps for the agents are setup.
+- `ddpg.py, ddqn.py`: the neural network architectures and updater steps for the agents are setup.

 - `evaluation.py`: the evaluation metrics are calculated and plotted.